Site of a Union Field Hospital

 We worked with little immersion, and with a minimum amount of sleep... shells fell within 20 feet of the room in which we were, and we were much in fear that the barn would blaze, which would have been an unspeakably frightful casualty.
 Among our wounded were three colonels, General Francis Barlow and General Armistead of the rebel army, a fine man, intelligent and refined.

-This monument is located in the annex of the Gettysburg National Cemetery, and commemorates CSA General Lewis Armistead entrusting Union Captain Henry Bingham with his personal effects, particularly his pocket watch, during Pickett's Charge at the Battle of Gettysburg on July 3, 1863.
+This monument is in the annex of the Gettysburg National Cemetery, and commemorates CSA General Lewis Armistead entrusting Union Captain Henry Bingham with his personal effects, particularly his pocket watch, during Pickett's Charge.
 The polychrome bronze monument by Ron Tunison was dedicated on August 21, 1993.

-The Spangler barn is a traditional Pennsylvania Bank Barn, with an earthen embankment leading up to the second floor.
+The barn at the Spangler farm is a traditional Pennsylvania Bank Barn, with an earthen embankment leading up to the second floor.
 This structure housed scores of bleeding men immediately after the battle.
 Many more sought shelter here when the rains continued after the battle.
 Over 100 Confederate prisoners were guarded in the wagon shed on the side of the barn.

 This field hospital remained in active use throughout July, treating Union and Confederate soldiers.
 The wounded at the farm were moved by August 1863 to other hospitals, including Camp Letterman General Hospital on the York Road east of Gettysburg.
 The farm also provided the grounds for temporary burial of deceased soldiers.